stepas-toliautas/enccs-instructor-training/content/about-enccs.md

 By showing learners how to solve specific problems with specific tools and providing hands-on practice, learners develops confidence for future learning.

 > ## Novices
-> We often qualify Carpentry learners as **novices**: they do not know what they need to learn yet.
+> Carpentry learners can be qualified as **novices**: they do not know what they need to learn yet.
 A typical example is the usage of version control: the Carpentry `git` lesson aims to give a very high level conceptual overview of Git but it does not explain how it can be used in research projects.
 {: .callout}